 How to Replace a Toilet Handle

-- Look inside the tank and find the chain clip that’s attached to the lever.
+- Look inside the tank and unclasp the chain clip that’s attached to the lever.
 This is a small chain hooked onto the inside portion of your toilet handle.
-It goes from the handle to the flapper.
-Undo the clasp to detach the handle from the rest of your toilet.

 - Remove the mounting nut.
 This is the same nut you would have tightened in the first walkthrough up above.
-This time, though, you’re going to want to loosen it.
-Take a pair of pliers to unscrew the nut (clockwise) and take it off.
+Use a wrench or pliers to unscrew the nut (counter-clockwise) and take it off.

 - Pull the old handle out.
-Once the nut and chain holding it in place are removed, you could pull it out by hand.
+Once the nut and chain holding it in place are removed, you can pull it out by hand.
 You might have to angle it a bit to get it out, but that’s normal.
-Once you’ve pulled it out, you can throw it away.

-- Put the lever into the tank the same way you got the old one out.
+- Insert the new lever into the tank to match the position of old one.
 You’ll know it’s in right when the handle is flush with the side of the tank.

 - Attach the chain to one of the holes in the lever.
 There are usually a few to choose from.
 You want around one inch of slack in the chain so that it flushes properly.
 Try a few of the different holes in the lever until you find the right length.